 The road curved again and opened up to show it taking a sharp right and spanning the gorge, the water rushing by far below.

 Keila instinctively hit the brakes, causing the traffic behind her to sound their horns, but she ignored them, letting out a string of profanity that would’ve made her uncle proud.

-Was she supposed to be able to drive over this thing?
+Was she supposed to drive over this thing?
 It looked like the bridge had been built at the turn of the century – the twentieth century, not the twenty-first.
 It was made of marble or granite…?
 She couldn’t quite tell and wasn’t about to stop and inspect it.
 It was ornate and old-fashioned and beautiful…and way too small for modern traffic.